josanua/demo-react-users-list/README.md

 Using Skeleton component with Loading checking.
 Using useEffect() hook.
 Working with controlled input
+Working with https://reqres.in/ a real API for testing purposes.

 # Getting Started with Create React App